How Long Does A Cut Pineapple Last In The Fridge

 History of Pineapple Preservation

 Historically, preserving fruits like pineapple was a challenge.
 Before the advent of refrigeration, methods such as drying, pickling, and candying were used to extend their shelf life.
-Drying removes moisture, preventing microbial growth, while pickling involves preserving the fruit in an acidic solution, such as vinegar.
+In real terms, drying removes moisture, preventing microbial growth, while pickling involves preserving the fruit in an acidic solution, such as vinegar.
 Candying, on the other hand, involves coating the fruit in sugar, which acts as a preservative.
 With the invention of refrigeration, preserving fresh fruits became much easier, allowing people to enjoy their natural flavor and texture for a longer period.

 Essential Concepts for Storing Cut Pineapple